open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 == Changelog ==

+= 0.1.20190609a =
+ * Hallelujah - one time charge, sorter fix, no limit to 10 children on a page

 = 0.1.20190607a =
  * Hallelujah - register child button on that child's page
  * Hallelujah - warning messages and enabling user registration switch from the OO aleluya page